seumoo/virtual-world-thesis/README.md

 </br>

 I wrote a Python script to parse all flow system relationships in the IFC file.
-The script looks at all the IFC Lines contained in the class `IFCRELASSIGNSTOGROUP`, which defines a relationship, and extracts the IFC ID of each component into a list.
-The lists of IFC IDs are then exported as a CSV file with each row being a single relationship.
+The script looks at all the IFC Lines contained in the class IFCRELASSIGNSTOGROUP, which defines a relationship, and extracts the IFC ID of each component into a list.
+The list defines rows as individual IFC relationships and columns as IFC IDs belonging to that relationship (Table 1).
-Table 1 shows a small sample of the CSV created by the parsing script.

 **Table 1: Sample of pipe system relationships using IFC IDs**